Section 5.2

 “Hard but not impossible”

 It is difficult but not impossible to persuade one of the end-of-life centres that you should be accepted as a sole traveller.
-The most difficult to persuade will be Lifecircle and the most persuadable is likely to be Pegasos.
+The most difficult to persuade will be EX International, followed by Lifecircle and the most persuadable is likely to be Pegasos.
 There are good reasons for their hesitation.

 The most obvious reason is that if no friend or family member is with you then the centre will have no re-assurance that your family are in support of what you are seeking to do.
 If it turns out that they have assisted your death and the family are very angry about it then all sorts of consequences could follow.